Church problems: What should you do when you are disappointed or wounded by your church? Dealing with church problems, disappointments, and divisions.

 Don't let disappointment in people cause you to be disappointed in Jesus.
 He loves you and is your best friend.

-Click here to read Part 1 of this study.
+Click here to read Part 1 of this study on church problems.

 Healing Life's Hurts: God's Solutions When Others Wound You